SkylineCommunications/dataminer-docs/connector-help/connector_help/SSL_System-T_S500.md

 # SSL System-T S500

-This is a smart-serial driver (Ember+) that is used to monitor and configure the SSL System-T S500.
+This is a smart-serial connector (Ember+) that is used to monitor and configure the SSL System-T S500.

 ## About